makrai/notes/tasnim22-depac-corp-depr-anxi-speech-clpsych.md

 # Abstract

-* Mental distress like depression and anxiety contribute to the largest
+* Mental distress like depression and anxiety
-* required: information-rich and balanced corpora.
-In this work,
+* required: information-rich and balanced corpora
 * we introduce a novel mental distress analysis audio dataset DEPAC,
   * labelled based on established thresholds on depression and anxiety standard screening tools.
-This large dataset comprises
+A large dataset
   * multiple speech tasks per individual, as well as relevant demographic info
   * we present a feature set: hand-curated acoustic and linguistic features,
   * from the conclus:
     * labelled with scores on standard scales:
-      PHQ-9 scores for depression and GAD-7 scores for anxiety assessment.
-The
+      PHQ-9 scores for depression and GAD-7 scores for anxiety assessment
     * remarkably larger sample size in comparison to other publicly ava corpora
   * diversity of speech tasks and participants with various degrees of education, genders, and age groups
 * exper our audio corpus and feature set in predicting depression severity by
   * comparing the performance of baseline machine learning models built on this dataset vs on other well-known depression corpora
-  * competitive performance when compared to the AVEC 2016 and AVEC 2019 baseline models and demonstrate the quality of the DEPAC dataset and effectiveness of our proposed feature set in measuring depression severity
+  * competitive performance
+    when compared to the AVEC 2016 and AVEC 2019 baseline models

 # 1 Intro

-* traditional schema for diagnosis is based on clustering of non-specific physical and behavioral symptoms, which makes the diagnostic process
+* traditional schema for diagnosis is based on clustering of non-specific physical and behavioral symptoms
   * eg, in major depressive disorder (MDD), high disease heterogeneity and lack of agreed-upon assessment standards necessitate a high degree of clinical experience and training to make an accurate diagnosis